Does your child want to punch his/her friend, hit his/her sibling, push small kids, or give a ‘Hulk smash’ to a competitive opponent? Sigh!

 2. Rule out deficiencies

-Your child may be sleep deprived, attention deficit, or suffering from lack of Vitamin B12 and D3.
-Give him/her a nutritional diet, good amount of water and fluids, and rest.
+Your child may be sleep-deprived, attention deficit, or suffering from lack of Vitamin B12 and D3.
+Give him/her a nutritional diet, a good amount of water and fluids, and rest.
 Children below age of 12 need at least 10-12 hours of sleep and means to stimulate his/her mind when awake.
 Take good care of him/her.

 3. Be consistent

 From toddlers to teenagers, the key to disciplining your child is to set limits and being consistent.
 You can’t ignore behaviours one day and respond by screaming at him/her the next day.

 Do your best to make sure you respond the same way every time your kid is crossing limits or being unreasonable.
 Tell him/her what he/she sees in films or gaming is not for real!

 “Let kids play in the open and use their energy in physical activities to minimise aggression and bottled up behaviour.
 If space is an issue, use clubs and gymkhana sports facilities, enrol your child for activities like swimming, tennis, etc.

 Children need to go out and interact with others,” opines Hingorany.
 So if your child is hitting your little one, tell him/her to go out and play with appropriate age group, or do some physical activity before he/she can come back and play with his/her siblings.